Ragnarson/ragnarson-blog/source/posts/2020-08-05-How-to-avoid-hiring-people-who-are-a-bad-fit-for-your-company.html.markdown

 This is the first technical step that gives us an overview of how the candidate thinks and what kind of quality they deliver.
 It's not enough for us to reject the candidate at this stage.
 In practice, some candidates give up without completing the challenge for various reasons.
 It saves time for us both.
 2. A call with one of our senior developers consisting of:

-a) discussion about the solution of the programming challenge prepared by the candidate (around 30 minutes)
+      a) A discussion about the solution of the programming challenge prepared by the candidate (around 30 minutes)

       This step is crucial in understanding how the candidate approached the challenge and why they solved it in this particular way.
 It tells us a lot about their perspective and how broadly they look at problem-solving.

       b) Theoretical questions (30-60 minutes)

       Contrary to how it sounds, this step doesn't aim to bore the candidate.
 The goal is to uncover whether they have a deeper understanding of the technologies they use.
 It's crucial, especially if someone aspires to a technical leadership role.
 In the case of less experienced candidates, it tells us a lot about their potential.

       c) Live coding (around 60 minutes)

       Theoretical knowledge is nice but not very useful if the candidate struggles to apply it.
 At this step, we see their problem-solving capabilities in real time.
 The task also simulates everyday challenges they are bound to encounter at work.
 Both sides get a chance to see how the collaboration may look like once we decide to work together.

       d) Q&A and next steps

       At the end of the process, we summarize it - we describe our expectations regarding each step, provide candidates with feedback, and answer their questions.

 During the technical interview, two good things usually happen for candidates.